Copper Spoons, Shoe Leather Kalanchoe, Cinnamon Bear

 The genus, Kalanchoe Adans., was named and described as such by Michel Adanson in Familles des Plantes in 1763.

-Plants of the World Online lists 155 species in the Kalanchoe genus (as of 2-1-21 when I last updated this page).
+As of 11-18-21 when this page was last updated, Plants of the World Online by Kew lists 157 species in the Kalanchoe genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.